Week 7

 Your challenge is to find out how many tablets to dispense for each of the 4-week lots in this prescription.

 Document your answers and how you went about calculating the quantities for each 4-week lot.
-Then, share your work with your peers on the forum: Have a go!
-Sugar tablets.
+Bring your answers to your next class for a class discussion.
 By sharing your methods with your peers, you get to discover new methods and support each other in your learning.

 Self-directed learning activities: